Granatina/Template10-wiki/Home.md

 **There are samples in Template 10.**

-1. Samples/MvvmLight
+1. Samples/MvvmLight (docs)
-2. Samples/Search (and Login)
+2. Samples/Search (and Login) (docs)
-3. Samples/Tiles (and Toast)
+3. Samples/Tiles (and Toast) (docs)
-4. Samples/TitleBar
+4. Samples/TitleBar (docs)

 ###Where have I heard about Template 10?

 Template 10 shows up a lot of places.

-1. On Microsoft Virtual Academy's Developer's Guide to Windows 10
+1. On Microsoft Virtual Academy's Developer's Guide to Windows 10 (link)
-2. On Microsoft official Windows 10 Hands on Labs
+2. On Microsoft official Windows 10 Hands on Labs (link)
-3. In Microsoft Press Windows 10 exam-prep books
+3. In Microsoft Press Windows 10 exam-prep books (link)

 ###Who's contributing to Template 10?